 11.5 Crew unable to access containers

-There are occasions where collection crews are prevented from accessing bins for collection due to poorly parked vehicles, roadworks, etc. Where this is the case, Dorset Council Waste Services will make every effort to return once access becomes available and communicate with householders in affected areas.
+There are occasions where collection crews are prevented from accessing bins for collection due to poorly parked vehicles, roadworks, etc. Where this is the case, Dorset Council will make every effort to return once access becomes available and communicate with householders in affected areas.
 In exceptional circumstances, if a collection vehicle is repeatedly restricted from accessing bins, residents may be requested to take wheeled bins, containers or sacks to an agreed alternative collection point.
 Collection crews will not normally wheel out several containers from roads to an access point for emptying.

 12 - Responsibility and ownership of bins and containers